Air Pollution and Heart Attack: A Silent Killer That Affects Millions of People Worldwide

 Conclusion

-pollution and to improve the air quality, as well as to seek medical attention if experiencing any signs of heart attack.
+pollution, improve the air quality and seek medical attention if experiencing any signs of heart attack.

 FAQs